915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

-When a final formal parameter of the form `**name` is present, it receives a dictionary (see [Mapping Types â dict](../library/stdtypes.html#typesmapping)) containing all keyword arguments except for those corresponding to a formal parameter.
+When a final formal parameter of the form `**name` is present, it receives a dictionary (see [Mapping Types — dict](../library/stdtypes.html#typesmapping)) containing all keyword arguments except for those corresponding to a formal parameter.
 This may be combined with a formal parameter of the form `*name` (described in the next subsection) which receives a [tuple](datastructures.html#tut-tuples) containing the positional